-Obesity is defined as an excess of body fat in pets which impair health and body functions.
-10 to 20% of weight that exceeds their ideal body weight are considered overweight and pets that have more than 20% of weight above their ideal are considered obese.
+Obesity is defined as excess body fat in pets which impair health and body functions.
+10 to 20% of weight that exceeds their ideal body weight is considered overweigh.
+Pets that have more than 20% of weight above their ideal are considered obese.

 Figuring out if your pet is overweight or obese is more than just weighing him.
 It also depends on your pet’s body build and condition.
 I’ve had cats that were petite and weighed only 5 lbs and others that were healthy at 13 lbs.
 The body condition of your pet takes into consideration the weight, height, and proportions of body muscle and fat.
 Your vet can help you determine what would be an ideal weight for your pet.
 Once you know what your pet’s weight should be, monitoring their intake, exercise, and overall health can help you know how to best take care of them.

-The weather is starting to cool down and pets sometimes perk up a little more.
+The weather is starting to cool down.
+Your dog might be a little more energetic now and your cat might not be sleeping in the cold bathtub anymore.
 This means more playtime and longer walks.
-If your pet tends to get a lot of treats, try cutting those down or buy higher quality ones that contain less fat but more minerals and vitamins that are good for them.
-Take longer walks in the evenings with your dog and see if you can get your cat to start chasing that catnip around the house again.
+Take longer walks in the evenings with your dog and see if you can get your cat to start chasing that catnip mouse around the house again.
 A thinner pet can mean a healthier, longer living pet!

 What do you do to exercise your pet?